joelsewhere/ipumspy/README.md

 The goal of this project is better incorporate the IPUMS API into the Python ecosystem.

-Eventually, this package will be importable with `pip`, but for now to use ipumspy please clone this repo onto your local computer.

 Below is a recreation of the starter code from the IPUMS API documentation, using ipumspy:

 ```python